 Want to take quizzes and track your credits?

-Faculty of the Center for Appreciative Practice facilitated a two-day event focused on application of appreciative inquiry towards this goal.
-A total of 50 attendees gathered for three hours each day; attendees included physicians, nurses, representatives of community services groups, members of a mental health advocacy group, and individuals who had used inpatient services at the health system in the past.
+Faculty of the Center for Appreciative Practice facilitated a 2-day event focused on application of appreciative inquiry towards this goal.
+Fifty attendees gathered for 3 hours each day; attendees included physicians, nurses, representatives of community services groups, members of a mental health advocacy group, and patients who had used inpatient services at the health system in the past.

 STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works

 Disclosure Statement: Unless noted, all individuals in control of content reported no relevant financial relationships.